StefRuseva88/code-analysis-eslint/README.md

 - This repository includes a sample ESLint configuration file and demonstrates its usage with the `Script.js` file.
 - ESLint rules are fully customizable, allowing you to tailor configurations based on project-specific needs.

-## Contributing

-Contributions are welcome!
-If you have improvements or bug fixes, please open a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.